-It is important to follow some simple precautions to better protect yourself as an individual or company against spear phishing.
+It's important to follow some simple precautions to improve and better protect yourself as an individual - or company - against spear phishing.

 Consider what information you publish online

-It is a good idea to be careful about the personal information you post online.
-Look through your public profiles and consider whether there is information that could be misused by cyber criminals for spear phishing attacks.
+It's always a good idea to be careful about how much and which personal information you share online.
+Look through your public profiles and consider whether there's information that could be misused by cyber criminals for spear phishing attacks.

 Many social media sites have settings that allow only "friends" or connections to see your content.
-By opting out of allowing everyone on the social media to see your content, you can make it harder for cybercriminals toe to find similar information.
+By choosing to limit who can see your profile and information on social media, you can make it harder for cybercriminals to find your information.

-Also, remember to only provide personal information if you are sure you are on a legitimate website.
-Cyber criminals often create fake phishing websites in the hope that people will enter them thinking they are legitimate.
+Also, remember to only provide personal information if you're sure you are on a legitimate website.
+Cybercriminals often create fake phishing websites in the hope that people will enter them thinking they are legitimate.
 There are many different ways hackers can trick the victims; evil twin attacks, typosquatting and HTTPS-phishing are just a fraction of the methods they use.

 Always pay attention to your emails

-When you receive an email, you should always be aware of the sender and the content of the email.
+When you receive an e-mail, you should always be cautious of the sender and the content of the e-mail.

 Is the e-mail from a real e-mail address?
-Even if the email is supposedly from a trusted source, there will be small errors in the email address if it is a spear phishing email.
+Even if the e-mail is supposedly from a trusted source, there will be small errors in the email address if it's a spear phishing e-mail.

-Are there any unusual requests in the email?
-If you suddenly need to provide sensitive information, change your passwords, pay an invoice or transfer money to a "friend" in need, think extra carefully as these are typical subjects of spear phishing.
+Are there any unusual requests in the e-mail?
+If you suddenly need to provide sensitive information, change your passwords, pay an invoice or transfer money to a "friend" in need, think twice before submitting the information, as these are typical characteristics of spear phishing.

-Use your common sense when reading your emails.
-A legitimate organization or business would never ask for personal information in an email.
+Use your common sense when reading your e-mails.
+A legitimate organization or business would never ask for personal information in an e-mail.
 And does it make sense that your friend is suddenly short of money or needs your username and password?
+Usually not.

-If you have any doubts about whether an email is legitimate or not, always contact the sender or go to the company's website through a search engine.
+If you have any doubts about whether an e-mail is legitimate or not, always contact the sender or go to the company's website through a search engine like Google or Bing.

 Introduce a data protection programme in your company

-To protect your business from spear phishing, you can implement a data protection programme to avoid maximum damage after an attack.
+To protect your business from spear phishing, you can implement a data protection program to avoid fatal damage after a cyberattack.
 Such a program includes both awareness training for employees to identify the exact type of attack and to deter it, and the introduction of internal networks and software programs to protect your company's data.

-In addition, the programme can dictate the chain of communication following a spear phishing attempt, including who should be notified immediately.
+In addition, the program can dictate the chain of communication following a spear phishing attempt, including who should be notified immediately.